Papua New Guinea, here we come!

 Bringing Baja Sur, Mexico to Rutgers!
 Are you an undergraduate who wants to gain field experience???
-Check out this writing intensive (learn to keep a field notebook like the one shown below!) summer (Baja)/winter (Guyana) course taught by myself and Jessica Ware.
+Check out this writing intensive (learn to keep a field notebook like the one shown below!) summer (Baja) and this coming winter (Guyana) course taught by myself and Jessica Ware.
 This counts as a 2 credit lab course for biology majors!

 We will run this again in Winter and Summer Session 2019/2020, so please let us know (via email!) sooner than later if you want to attend then!

 Are you an undergraduate looking for research experience this summer?

 Baja Summer 2018!

 2017 Baja trip, visiting the local school via the community center at the end of the trip!

 Really excited to be helping out the NJ 4-H Program with their monthly herpetology blog.
 You can check it out here!
 The first post is up and is all about what permits you need to keep a pet herp in NJ.

 If you’re in Boyden Hall, come by the 4th floor and check out the display from undergraduate Marvella Nelson, on snake bite statistics and see some preserved specimens of NJ’s snakes!